 People with pancreatic cancer can also develop blood clots caused from malignant cells inhibiting proteins that prevent clotting.
 Blood clots can also occur after any kind of trauma, such as a car accident, following surgery or laying stationary for long periods of time.
 Clots that develop in the absence of these situations are a potential warning sign of pancreatic cancer.

-Alternative therapies can be used in conjunction with conventional therapies to fortify and strengthen the body.
+Holistic therapies can be used in conjunction with conventional therapies to fortify and strengthen the body.
 Steve Jobs, who died of pancreatic cancer, at one point treated his cancer holistically.
 He made tremendous progress until he went back to work, and was exposed to inordinate amounts of EMFs, known to negatively impact detoxification pathways.

 There are many complementary cancer treatments that have proven successful in improving immune function and aiding in detoxification.